Function Transformation

 View on concept map

 A function transformation shifts, stretches, compresses, or reflects the graph of a parent function by modifying its formula in a systematic way.
-Understand any function as a transformation of a basic function.
+Transformations let you graph any function by starting from a parent function you already know.

 This concept is covered in depth in our function transformations guide, with worked examples, practice problems, and common mistakes.